Regulatory burden

 - On June 12, 2024, the Improving Seniors’ Timely Access to Care Act was introduced in both chambers of Congress.

-- This bill, which will help reduce the administrative burden faced by physicians due to prior authorization requirements in MA plans, has been a top priority of the AAN since its first introduction in 2019.
+- This bill, which would help reduce the administrative burden faced by physicians due to prior authorization requirements in MA plans, has been a top priority of the AAN since its first introduction in 2019.

 - The AAN worked closely with bill sponsors and the Regulatory Relief Coalition to ensure the bill’s reintroduction and will continue to work to urge Congress to pass the legislation before the end of the year.